Lahma712/Gielis-Superformula-Generator/README.md

-# Gielis-Superformula-Generator
+# Supershape-Generator

-This is a Gielis superformula generator made with Matplotlib.
-You can enter 8 values and generate a random geometric shape (curve)
+This is a supershape generator made with Matplotlib and the superformula proposed by Johan Gielis.
+You can enter 8 values and generate a random geometric shape (curve).
 The 8 values are:
 - k (number of turns 2*k*pi)
 - m1
 - m2